-Body lift surgery is a procedure that combines an abdominoplasty, and a buttock lift.
-It addresses the redundant skin and fat around the lower abdomen and back after a large or massive weight loss.
-The procedure recontours the abdomen and the buttocks, and correcting the soft tissue ptosis of the lower body.
+Body lift surgery is a procedure that combines abdominoplasty as well as a buttock lift.
+It addresses the redundant skin and fat around the lower abdomen and back after significant weight loss.
+The procedure is designed to recontour the abdomen and buttocks, and correcting soft tissue ptosis of the lower body.
 Indications for treatment are frequently due to:

 - Redundant abdominal and lower back/buttock tissue